-The letter of intent is a formal document written by the candidate to express interest towards the organization of recipient of this letter for obtaining project, job, scholarship, or admission.
+The letter of intent is a formal document written by the candidate to express interest towards the organization of the recipient of this letter for obtaining a project, job, scholarship, or admission.

-Turkey Scholarship online application requires the submission of a letter of the intent (LOI) document along with other documents.
-The intent letter for Turkey Scholarship must be written by candidates specifically on the topic of why they chose to study a certain course in Turkey.
-This article will provide complete guidance to all the international students to help them in writing a well-structured letter of intent (LOI) for Turkey Scholarship application.
+The Turkey Scholarship online application requires the submission of a letter of the intent (LOI) document along with other documents.
+The intent letter for a scholarship must be written by candidates specifically on the topic of why they chose to study a certain course.
+This article will provide complete guidance to all the international students to help them in writing a well-structured letter of intent (LOI) for Scholarship application.

 What is the Letter of Intent (LOI)?

 A letter of intent (LOI) is also called a statement of purpose, which is a short, structured essay that students are required to write and submit as part of the scholarship application.

 The purpose of the letter of intent is to convey the student’s intention to enroll at the institution and tells the admissions office of the respective institution about the student’s educational background and professional experience.
 This is reviewed by the admissions committee, together with the rest of the application, in order to determine if the student would be a suitable candidate for the graduate program of that institution.

 Students should take care in ensuring that they produce a quality letter of intent, which should highlight their best achievements and qualities, in both professional and academic terms.
 The letter of intent is like a document that sells the student by highlighting his or her strengths, background, and motivation.